enricodias/emailValidator/README.md

 composer require cache/filesystem-adapter
 ```

-Inject it as the fourth constructor parameter:
+Inject it as the third constructor parameter:

 ```php
 use \League\Flysystem\Filesystem;